 - 1. Press Win + R to open the Windows Run dialog. - 2.
 Type "msinfo32" and press Enter. - 3.
-Now in the new dialog, toward the middle of the screen, you should see an option that says System Type.
+Toward the middle of the window, you should see an option that says System Type.
 Write down the associated information.

 You will need this to select the correct Inkscape download file for your system.